Harvard Business School

 What type of interview does Harvard use for MBA admissions?

 Harvard offers interviews by invitation, once the initial application is reviewed.
-The interviews are non-blind, meaning the interviewer will have read your application, or reviews of your application.
+The interviews are application-based, meaning the interviewer will have read your application or reviews of your application.

-Thirty-seven percent of the Class of 2020 claims international citizenship from a total of 69 different countries.
-In addition, women comprise 41% of the first-year class, and 26% identify as members of a U.S. minority group.
+Thirty-eight percent of the Class of 2024 claims international citizenship.
+In addition, women comprise 46% of the first-year class, and 51% identify as members of a U.S. minority group.

 - Data Forms